jeanpat/DeepFISH/README.md

    * **LowRes_13434_overlapping_pairs.h5** : 13434 pairs of overlapping chromosomes generated from the two previous images.
 This dataset is intended to train a supervised learning algorithm to resolve overlapping chromosomes.
 The dataset is stored as a numpy array and saved in a hdf5 file.
 Compared to the DAPI and Cy3 images,the resolution was decreased by two.
    * **overlapping_chromosomes_examples.h5**: smaller dataset (~2000 images).
 The resolution of the images is the same than the DAPI/Cy3 images.
+   * **UltraSmall-COCO-Dataset_125_images-json.zip** a very small dataset with 125 images of overlapping chromosomes and their annotation file in COCO format generated online with makesense.ai